FNIF

 ICN

-What is the Girl Child Education Fund? | How Education Can Improve Girls’ Lives |
+What is the Girl Child Education Fund? |

-| What We Have Achieved | Approach |
+One Girl’s Story | What We Have Achieved | Approach |

-Our Partners | Background | Frequently Asked Questions |
+Our Partners | Background | Frequently Asked Questions | How To Donate

 The Girl Child Education Fund (GCEF), a signature initiative of FNIF, supports the primary and secondary schooling of girls under the age of 18 in developing countries whose nurse parent or parents have died.
 Your donation to the Girl Child Education Fund will go towards school fees, uniforms, shoes and books.
 Donations to the Girl Child Education Fund can be made by credit card, bank transfer or cheque.